Trevena Inc. (TRVN) Reveals an Earnings Mystery

 TRVN’s Market Performance

-TRVN stocks went down by -11.30% for the week, with a monthly drop of -3.56% and a quarterly performance of -22.87%, while its annual performance rate touched -75.35%.
-The volatility ratio for the week stands at 7.41% while the volatility levels for the past 30 days are set at 7.77% for Trevena Inc..
-The simple moving average for the period of the last 20 days is 26.75% for TRVN stocks with a simple moving average of -40.21% for the last 200 days.
+TRVN stocks went up by 7.87% for the week, with a monthly jump of 9.20% and a quarterly performance of -13.84%, while its annual performance rate touched -73.30%.
+The volatility ratio for the week stands at 13.10% while the volatility levels for the past 30 days are set at 9.39% for Trevena Inc..
+The simple moving average for the period of the last 20 days is 8.12% for TRVN stocks with a simple moving average of -48.11% for the last 200 days.

 Analysts’ Opinion of TRVN